testteampleaseignore/FindIt/README.md

-Where we store our code!
+Where we store the code for FindIt!

+### How to Use

+You can execute `npm run watch` at the terminal, from this project directory, to automatically update the server when changes are made.

 ### Proposed Tasks Remaining